 Key Players to Watch

-Flacco is on the shelf while recuperating from a disc repair surgery in his neck.
-He is aiming to be cleared sometime in September.
+Flacco has been activated from the PUP list while recuperating from a disc repair surgery in his neck.
+He is unlikely to make his season debut Thursday against the Broncos.

 New Orleans Saints